AdvancedPhotonSource/GSAS-II-tutorials/MDhelp/docs/powdersample.md

 * **Copy selected...** - This copies only the sample parameter that are selected to other selected powder patterns but is otherwise similar to "Copy".
 * **Copy flags** - This copies the sample parameter refinement flags shown to other selected powder patterns.
 If used, a dialog box (Copy refinement flags) will appear showing the list of available powder patterns, you can copy the sample parameter refinement flags to any or all of them; select 'All' to copy them to all patterns.
 Then select 'OK' to do the copy; 'Cancel' to cancel the operation.
 * **Set one value** - This is used to set a single selected sample parameter for a selected set of PWDR histograms.
 The same value can be used for all histograms or a dialog can be used to provide a table where you can set the values differently for each of selected histograms.
 * **Load all** - Reads a file containing a table of sample parameters and copies them to matching PWDR entries.
-The file will look something like the example here:
+The file will look something like the example below.

+    Note that the first line(s) in the file can be a header, but each header line must start marked with a hash (#).
+A header is not required.
+"Columns" in the table are separated by one or more delimiters (which may be a comma, tab or space).
+Note that columns do not need to be aligned, as long as each entry is spaced by at least one delimiter.
+The first column in the table is used to look up PWDR entries where the initial space-delimited string after the PWDR tag ("myfile" in "PWRD myfile AZM=180...") must match the table.
+Subsequent columns can then be mapped to sample parameters or can be ignored, using a dialog window.

 ```
     #filename       temperature pressure ignore-me  humidity